CityOfNewYork/ACCESS-NYC/README.md

 ## Using NPM

 NPM is used to manage the assets in the ACCESS Theme.
 To get started with modifying the theme front-end, navigate to the [**/wp-content/themes/access**](https://github.com/cityofnewyork/access-nyc/tree/main/wp-content/themes/access) theme in your terminal.
-If using NVM, the **.nvmrc** will set the supported Node version for you by run the following command:
+If using NVM, the **.nvmrc** will set the supported Node version for you by running the following command:

 ```shell
 $ nvm use